Skip to content

 How are rebates decided?

 Rebates are awarded against priorities of the Authority's annual Training Plan.
 An algorithm determines the rebate amount based on the face-to-face hours of training and the overall cost.
 If a rebate exceeds staff delegation, the Authority’s board will need to approve an application.
-Some rebates are a flat rate regardless of hours to deliver and cost (e.g. Crystalline Silica Exposure Prevention).
+Some rebates are paid at a flat rate regardless of hours to deliver and cost (e.g. Crystalline Silica Exposure Prevention).

 How will I know if my application is approved?